 Instead, I recall the time we were riding mopeds across Oahu in the pitch black and pouring rain praying we wouldn’t die.
 The emergency hospital trip we took after I accidentally ate a peanut and reluctantly used an EpiPen for the first time in the back of an Uber.
 Or the appreciation of the most beautiful summer sunset we’d ever seen while sailing in the Mediterranean.

 It was these memorable experiences that brought our relationship closer than any other time we spent together.
 And while there’s an argument to be made for the value of time and exposure, it’s hard to overlook the cases where experiences have turned complete strangers into some of my closest friends.

 It’s almost as if the experience itself provided all of the ingredients necessary for building a relationship.

-If you graph out the interactions of your closest relationships, it’s certain that amidst the coffees, dinners, and casual interactions, you had moments where your relationship rapidly deepened.
+If you graph out the interactions of your closest relationships, it’s certain that amidst the casual interactions, you had moments where your relationship rapidly deepened.

 Enter Unique Shared Experiences